Wechseln Woods, Capricorn

 The boy’s eyes scrunched, and he covered his mouth as he hugged his stomach with his free hand.
 And then it came.
 The flashes of memory.
 The bodies that had been strewn across the floor on his way to this level.
 The bodies that he had aimed at.
 The soldiers who had crawled away from his crosshairs.
 The people he had killed.

 Anton.
 Lukas.
 The names returned to him as did their faces.
 The Aquarians and those who he’d slain on the southern border of Argo.

 Something squirmed at the pit of Werner’s stomach and rose to his throat.
 Shivers followed as did a piercing pain at the back of his neck.
 It came so forcefully that he fell on all fours—an action that sent his conductor skidding away.
 He was only vaguely aware of this because bile came crawling up his throat and out his mouth.

 —but he had to kill them.
 There was no other way.
 Orders were orders.
 Could that boy not understand this—

-The Aquarian’s finger moved toward the trigger.
-And then there was a bright burst of turquoise light.
+The Aquarian’s finger inched towards the trigger.
+A bright burst of turquoise light swallowed his vision.
 Werner winced at the brightness.
 When his eyes adjusted, he found the freckled Aquarian on the floor and missing half of his face.
 The man he was protecting lay beside the pool of red, unconscious.